Karthikeya-Akhandam/codetodocx/README.md

 ## Git Integration

-CodeTodox automatically detects git repositories and exports files with the following status:
+codetodocx automatically detects git repositories and exports files with the following status:

 - **M** - Modified files
 - **A** - Added files